tolubishops0/lendsqr/README.md

 #LendQR Assessment Project

-This project is a job application assessment for LendQR.
-It involves building a Next.js application with TypeScript that includes four pages: Login, Dashboard, User page, and User details page.
+This is a Next.js application with TypeScript that includes four pages: Login, Dashboard, User page, and User details page.
 The project requirements are as follows:

 -Build the 4 pages: Login, Dashboard, User page, and User details page.
 -The user pages should pull data from a mock API with 500 records.